WalletScrutiny/WalletScrutinyCom/_hardware/kruxdiyhw.md

 Yes.

-## Is it reproducible?
+## Code and Reproducibility

-This project is for further verification.
+This project requires the user to compile the code himself, so necessarily what ends up being installed on this device is **verifiable**.